 Do you feel that you gravitate towards either female or male leaders, and how do you think having diverse leadership in an organisation is beneficial?

 For me, the behaviours and values of an individual are far more important than their gender or any other identity.
 When all your leaders have similar profiles though, issues can arise as you risk certain ways of thinking not being valued and this can suppress innovation.

 What’s your advice to leaders who want to create a more diverse and inclusive culture?

 Have more diversity at the highest level of the organisation.
-We should be thinking about diversity in all aspects, not just in terms of gender, as it leads to better decision making, fresher ideas and a more inspired workforce.Posted almost 2 years ago
+We should be thinking about diversity in all aspects, not just in terms of gender, as it leads to better decision making, fresher ideas and a more inspired workforce.Posted over 3 years ago